vars1ty/HybridBar/WIDGETS.md

 **All** keys are optional, if you skip `text` for example, it'll be using an empty value.

 No, the unique name isn't actually displayed anywhere, it's just to be able to differ each component from another.
+## Cava
+Since `0.2.5`, unofficial Cava support has been added, although with limitations such as:

+- There are no keys available for each Cava widget, there's only one inside `hybrid` which is called `cava_sed`.
+If left empty, it'll be using this value: `s/;//g;s/0/▁/g;s/1/▂/g;s/2/▃/g;s/3/▄/g;s/4/▅/g;s/5/▆/g;s/6/▇/g;s/7/█/g;`.
+- The implementation is **unsafe**, hence why it's in beta.
+Expect full-on crashes.
+- You can't currently change how many bars you want for Cava in an official way, it may be added in the future though.

+*If you compile from source and modify `cava.rs`, then you may modify the configuration.*

+Here's an example of how you may setup Cava: `"right-cava_cava_rside": {}`